Jessica-Jane Clement: Early life

-Clement was born to Jane and Richard Clement in Sheffield.
-She attended High Storrs School in Sheffield, studied Performing Arts and Psychology at The Sheffield College before going on to study at the Dartington College of Arts and The Lee Strasberg Theatre and Film Institute in New York.
+Clement was born to a Christian mother, Jane Clement and a Christian father, Richard Clement in Sheffield and her maternal grandparents and paternal grandparents were Christian as well.
+She attended High Storrs School in Sheffield, studied Performing Arts and Psychology at The Sheffield College before going on to study at the Dartington College of Arts.

 Career

-Modelling
+Modeling

 Clement began her career as a successful glamour model, including as a Page Three model.
 At the age of 18 she appeared in Playboy and modelled for photographers Byron Newman, Rankin and Bob Carlos Clarke where she was also his 'Living Doll' in exhibition 'Love Dolls Never Die'.
 She went on to appear in numerous lads' mags, with her modelling career intensifying as a result of her popularity in The Real Hustle and after having two breast augmentations.

 Clement has starred in the music videos for several songs including You and Me by British dance act Uniting Nations, Craig David's All the Way, Christian Blaizer's All I Want and Studio B's I see Girls.

 Since 2010, Clement has been a spokesmodel for grooming product company Lynx, promoting their Lynx Rise range.

 Clement placed #54 in ZOO's hot 101 of 2009, #26 in Nuts' 100 Sexiest of 2009, #32 in the Top 100 ZOO's Beach Babe Awards 2011 and was #46 in FHM's 100 Sexiest Women of 2009.